 Sunscreens come in two different forms: chemical and mineral filters.
 The most common sunscreens on the market use chemical filters such as oxybenzone.
 It also can also be found in moisturizers, lip balm, and makeup.
 Oxybenzone is a known endocrine disruptor and can alter thyroid function, and has been linked to negative birth outcomes.

 How to Avoid Oxybenzone: Chemical sunscreens should be avoided at all costs, especially when pregnant and with children.
 Check all sunscreens and makeup with SPF for chemical sunscreens, and switch to using products that only use mineral sunscreens.

-Avoiding Exposure to Harmful Ingredients During Pregnancy: Tackling the Task
+Avoiding Exposure to Harmful Ingredients During Pregnancy

 If possible, a few months before conception, prioritize swapping out your personal care products like soaps, lotions, and makeup, as these have the biggest impact as they are being absorbed through your skin.

 From there, shift to swapping out conventional cleaning products for natural and toxic-free cleaners.
 You can then move towards trying out non-toxic cookware like stainless steel pans, glass food storage containers, and utensils.

 Added bonuses?
 Try to invest in a good air purifier for the room you’re sleeping in, and when making new purchases for you and baby (mattress, sheets, baby food containers, baby care products, etc.) opt for safer alternatives that are organic, free of synthetic flame retardants, and contain no BPA or harmful ingredients like parabens or phthalates.